 - Skydiving 15,000 ft above at the Great Barrier Reef via Skydive Australia’s packages

-- Snorkeling and scuba diving at the Great Barrier Reef or Lizard Islands if you’re feeling a bit splurge-y
+- Snorkeling and scuba diving at the Great Barrier Reef, Welcome Bay, or at Lizard Islands if you’re feeling a bit splurge-y

 - Surfing at the Kewarra Beach, but beware during the stinger season around November – May